 If you’re thinking about wild rabbits in the winter, you’ll want to provide them with woody and twiggy bushes and shrubbery that they’ll be able to eat.
 Some good plants include berry bushes, such as raspberry or blackberry plants.
 Some trees, such as oak, sumac, and dogwood are also good options to give rabbits, especially if they are younger trees.
 Young trees tend to have softer bark, which is more appetizing to rabbits.

-Planting tall evergreens is another option that can be beneficial to rabbits.
-They can chew on the branches and eat the needles.
-These trees and bushes also give rabbits places to hide and take cover during the winter.
-When foliage is more sparse, rabbits have a harder time hiding away from predators, so these trees can give them a little more advantage and have a better chance at surviving the winter.
+Planting tall evergreens and evergreen bushes is another option that can be beneficial to wild rabbits.
+They can chew on the branches and eat the needles, and these trees and bushes also give rabbits places to hide and take cover during the winter.
+When foliage is more sparse, rabbits have a harder time hiding away from predators, so these trees can give them a little more advantage and give them a better chance of surviving the winter.

 Water in dry climates